SpaceVolcanoes/receipt-analysis-backend/docs/technical.md

 ### Backend

-Our backend service is providing variety of endpoints for managing customer receipts and purchase entries connected to them.
+Our backend service is providing a variety of endpoints for managing customer receipts and purchase entries connected to them.
 It is also responsible for data validation and processing before saving it to persistent storage with [JPA](https://spring.io/projects/spring-data-jpa).
-It is build using [Spring Boot](https://spring.io/projects/spring-boot) framework and running on Java 11, published internally on port `8080`.
+It is built using [Spring Boot](https://spring.io/projects/spring-boot) framework and running on Java 11, published internally on port `8080`.

 ### Database

 We are using the latest [PostgreSQL](https://registry.hub.docker.com/_/postgres) database container as our persistent data storage published internally on port `5432`.
-Our models are stored in tables `customer`, `recreipt` and `entry` with relations shown on the diagram below.
+Our models are stored in tables `customer`, `receipt` and `entry` with relations shown on the diagram below.

 ![Diagram](datadiagram.png)